+- !-Number the entries by sort value.

+- #-Page break when the sort values changes.

-2. The second piece contains the sort qualifiers that are normally entered interactively after the sort field.
+- 2. The second piece contains the sort qualifiers that are normally entered interactively after the sort field.
 In order to print a subheader, you must enter literal subheader "caption" (e.g., "Station/PO Number: ").
 To have no subheader text other than the subheader value, use a null caption (e.g., "").

-You can also use the sort qualifiers ;Cn ;Ln or ;Sn.
+You can also use the any of the following sort qualifiers:

+- ;Cn

+- ;Ln

+- ;Sn